Test-For-PLVMedia/thisisanothertest/h.ubf5pc7fsdw4.md

 *   If you are the producer please be sure to check that the studio is set up the way you would like before the start of filming.
 *   I’d recommend going there with someone else the day of filming and setting it up during your class period and maybe your lunch to test the lighting with both the video camera and DSLR.-vfIt might be helpful to also remember to get the black backdrop as flat as possible as it makes the final product look cleaner.
 *   When it comes to setting up the studio it is pretty straightforward as far as setting up the lights.
+*   The lights should be set to the colors of the school you are filming, when setting the gels make sure that for Monarchs you set both a brown and red gel over the light to make the proper marron.
+For the Titans the blue gels must be doubled up to make the proper shade of the blue.
 *   The lights for both schools are recommended that diffuser paper get placed over them.
 MAKE SURE THAT IT IS DIFFUSER PAPER and not the tissue paper that is also in the box.
 The diffuser paper should feel and look pretty much like wax paper.
 It is very different from the tissue paper that is in the box.
 Yet again make sure it is not the tissue paper as the tissue paper over the lights that get hot after time is a fire hazard.
+*   Aside from the lamp lights that we use for the gels there should be a soft box lift that provides a nice soft white light in the studio that I recommend using.
 *   With that light and the two side stand lights there is more than enough light and options to properly set up a lighting setup for your glamor shots, but it is ultimately up to the producer and Hoch of the overall setup for the glamor shots.

 #### Lights